tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 recognition](http://norfolkchamber.co.uk/knowledge/guest-blogs/how-build-innovation-and-tech-cluster-norfolk).

-The event was then official opened by Jon Skeet ([@jonskeet](https://twitter.com/jonskeet)) giving the opening keynote all about passion!
+The event was then official opened by Jon Skeet ([@jonskeet](https://twitter.com/jonskeet)) giving the opening keynote, which was all about passion!
 Jon started out on the premise that conferences are useful for connecting and inspiring people and this comes from passion.
-In fact Jon went as far as saying that conferences are about all about inspiration and not about learning.
+In fact Jon went as far as saying that conferences are all about inspiration and not about learning.

 One take home message from Jon's talk was that we can not always work on things that we are passionate about.
 However, we can always strive to find something